michaelzevin/michaelzevin.github.io/about.md

 {:.figcaption}

 Outside of astrophysics research I pass the time playing music: classical piano and string bass as well as bass guitar in a Chicago-based rock band (<a href="https://open.spotify.com/artist/6cg9fRyu1zCFItskHFY2pl?si=ujkvlueNRMCGuKEyROsCmA">click here to listen to us on Spotify</a>).
-I love traveling, hiking, and getting lost in new corners of the globe.
+I love traveling, hiking, and getting lost in new corners of the world.
 In the winter you can usually find me snowboarding down a mountain.
 Tennis is my favorite form of exercise, and I'm a huge board game/video game nerd.
 I'm also passionate about science education and outreach; you can find more about <a href="../outreach">my public speaking and outreach iniatives</a> on this site.